German Pancakes (Dutch Baby Pancake)

 Instructions

-• Meanwhile: In a medium mixing bowl, beat together eggs and milk.
-Add salt and flour combined with baking powder.
+• Meanwhile: In a medium mixing bowl, beat together 2 large eggs and ⅔ cup milk.
+Add salt and ½ cup all-purpose flour combined with 1 teaspoon baking powder.
 Whisk until smooth (you can do this in a blender if you like).
 Set aside.

-• For both options: Bake for 15 minutes or until the pancake is puffed up, browned and cooked through.
+• Bake for 15 minutes or until the pancake is puffed up, browned and cooked through.

 Notes

-1. If you don’t have a cast iron skillet, you can use another skillet as long as it is oven-proof (handle too!).
-A brownie pan or a small rectangular oven dish will also work.
+1. If you don’t have a cast iron skillet, you can use another skillet as long as it is oven-safe (handle too).
+A brownie pan or a small rectangular baking dish will also work.

-2. This recipe can serve from 2 (very generous portions) up to 4 people (as a lighter breakfast or dessert, and when served with a lot of toppings).
+2. This recipe can serve from 2 (very generous portions) up to 4 people (lighter portions, especially with toppings).

 Nutrition